The Erawan Group is managed on

 Sub-committees are as follows:

-2) The Executive Committee consists of 6 members and is responsible for considering and formulating the business plan and long-term strategy of the Company to propose to the Board of Directors for final approval, supervising investment projects, reviewing the risks associated with the project.
-To ensure that the risk management policy covers all relevant risks and the mitigation strategies are being implemented effectively.
-In addition, to review the risk management framework and risk appetite of the company.
+2) The Executive Committee is composed of 6 members and is responsible for evaluating and formulating the company’s business plan and long-term strategy for submission to the Board of Directors for final approval.
+The Committee oversees investment projects, reviews the associated risks, and ensures that the risk management policy addresses all relevant risks, with effective implementation of mitigation strategies.
+Additionally, the Committee is tasked with reviewing the company’s risk management framework and its risk appetite.

-3) The Nominating and Corporate Governance Committee consists of 3 non-executive directors and is responsible for reviewing the structure of the Board, setting qualifications of a particular position, reviewing and recruiting experts to become our directors as well as assessing the Board’s performances and other committees appointed by the Board.
-The Nominating and Corporate Governance Committee also oversee whether directors, executive officers and staff of all levels will comply with the Good Corporate Governance practices and Code of Conduct.
+3) The Nominating and Corporate Governance Committee is composed of 3 non-executive directors and is responsible for reviewing the structure of the Board, establishing qualifications for specific positions, considering and selecting qualified candidates for directorships, and determining fair and reasonable criteria for directors' compensation.
+Additionally, the Committee is tasked with assessing the performance of the Board and other committees appointed by the Board.
+The Nominating and Corporate Governance Committee also oversees the adherence of directors, executive officers, and staff at all levels to Good Corporate Governance practices and the Code of Conduct.

-4) The Management Development and Compensation Committee consists of 3 non-executive directors and is responsible for proposing development policies, assessing knowledge and skills of and compensations to the Executive Management, writing the executive management’s succession plan and reviewing the company’s HR development policy.
+4) The Management Development and Compensation Committee is composed of 3 non-executive directors and is responsible for proposing development policies, assessing the knowledge, skills, and compensation of the Executive Management, formulating the executive management succession plan, and reviewing the company’s human resources development policy.

-1) The Risk Management Committee consists of 8 executives and is chaired by Mr. Youssef EL KHOMRI, Director and President.
-The committee is set up to systematically review risk management plans as well as to monitor and establish risk management directions and to introduce mitigation measures.
-In addition, to manage crises and respond promptly to potential risks that may arise both proactively and reactively.
+1) The Risk Management Committee is composed of 9 executives and is chaired by Mr. Youssef EL KHOMRI, Director and President.
+The Committee is responsible for systematically reviewing risk management plans, as well as monitoring and establishing risk management strategies and mitigation measures.
+Additionally, the Committee is tasked with managing crises and responding promptly to potential risks, both proactively and reactively.

-2) The Sustainability Development Committee consists of 11 executives and is chaired by Mr. Youssef EL KHOMRI, Director and President.
-The committee is set up to drive sustainability-related policies and practices with flexibility and effectiveness corporate wide.
-The Sustainability Development and Corporate Communication Division and other business units and/or departments that are assigned by the Committee will drive corporate sustainability practices at operational level.
+2) The Sustainability Development Committee is composed of 11 executives and is chaired by Mr. Youssef EL KHOMRI, Director and President.
+It is responsible for driving sustainability-related policies and practices across the organization with flexibility and effectiveness.
+The Sustainability Development and Corporate Communication Division, along with other business units and/or departments designated by the Committee, will implement corporate sustainability practices at the operational level.

-3) The Data Protection Committee consists of 7 executives who hold the Head of Division position in order to provide supervision and drive data privacy and protection policy to be efficient throughout the organization and to robust the personal data privacy and security program to meet obligations under the Personal Data Protection Act and sub-regulation.
-The company appointed Ms. Suvimon Rojkangsadan, Director of Risk Management Division, to be a Data Protection Officer (DPO).
+3) The Data Protection Committee is composed of 7 executives holding the position of Head of Division, tasked with overseeing and driving the implementation of data privacy and protection policies across the organization to ensure their effectiveness, while strengthening the personal data privacy and security program.
+The company has appointed Ms. Suvimon Rojkangsadan as the Data Protection Officer (DPO).

 Role and Responsibilities of the Board of Directors and the Sub-Committee